daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_apiclienttutorial.md

 1. To consume Omnia API, open previously installed Postman application

 3. We are going to start with a POST request, to create a new Company.
-Set the request type as "POST" and the request url as the base url used to access Omnia, adding "api/v1/[TenantCode]/prd/Application/Company/default" at the end (replace [TenantCode] with your actual tenant code).
+Set the request type as "POST" and the request url as the base url used to access Omnia, adding "api/v1/TenantCode/prd/Application/Company/default" at the end (replace "TenantCode" with your actual tenant code).

 2. Before creating a request to Omnia API, configure OAuth 2.0 as the authentication type to be used on requests, and fill the required parameters, as in the following image